antonkarliner/timer-coffee/README.md

 **Development:** Fork the repo, create a feature branch, and submit a Pull Request.

-Please see existing issues for ideas or to report bugs.
+Please see existing issues for ideas, feature requests, or bug reports.

 ---

 ## Translation